21 Shade Perennials For Zone 5 Gardens

 The Rodgers Flower can grow quite well in shady environments.

-Five different species can be called Rodgers flower.
+Five different species can be called Rodgers’ flower.
 Even though this plant is named for its flower, it is also known for its unique foliage.
-Blades made up of the tiny light pink flowers float above the large, serrated leaves.
+Blades made up of the tiny, light pink flowers float above the large, serrated leaves.

 The leaves go on a colorful journey throughout the growing season.
 The leaves are slightly bronze in the spring before transitioning to green in the summer.
-Before falling off in late fall, the green leaves become red.
+Before falling off in late fall, the green leaves turn red.

 These plants love the shade because shady locations encourage moist soil.
 It can be grown in full sun as long as it is given plenty of water.
 However, it is often just simpler to plant them in the shade.